 Every year there are barristers who encounter personal misfortune and require assistance.
-The rules of the Barristers' Benevolent Association allow it to respond to calls for assistance without formality and without delays.
+The Barristers' Benevolent Association responds to calls for assistance without formality and without delays.

 The Bar Association fosters collegiality through the Bench & Bar Dinner, the Tutors & Readers Dinner, 15 Bobbers and other events.

 Sporting and recreational events